 6.7 Messages with semantically incorrect contents

 When a message with semantically incorrect contents is received, the AIoT device shall perform the foreseen reactions of the procedural part of clause 5.
-If, however no such reactions are specified, the AIoT device shall ignore the message.
+If, however no such reactions are specified, the AIoT device shall ignore the message and provide an indication to the lower layers.

-The network should follow the same procedure.
+When a message with semantically incorrect contents is received, the AIOTF shall perform the foreseen reactions of the procedural part of clause 5.
+If, however no such reactions are specified, the AIOTF shall ignore the message.

 7 Encoding of AIoT NAS protocol